Immunonormalizing molecules thymopoietin and levamisole HCl

 As shown with thymopoietin, levamisole HCl can normalize a dysregulated immune response by blocking TNFα and IL6.
 Levamisole is an antioxidant with the effects of signaling cascades far outlasting the serum levels.
 Levamisole HCl also affects the levamisole-sensitive post-synaptic acetyl-choline receptors.

 Our goal is to exploit the thymopoietin-like effects of levamisole HCl and avoid the adverse reactions.
-Analogs of levamisole HCl will be synthesized, tested in vitro for phosphokinase activity and effects on mitochondria.
-In vivo assays include effects on Haemonchus larvae and effects in ALS mice models.
+Over 60 analogs of levamisole HCl have been synthesized, tested in vitro for phosphokinase activity and effects on mitochondria.
+In vivo assays include effects on Haemonchus larvae and effects in ALS mice models as well as some ALS cell lines.
 Dogs can show different clinical manifestations of the same immuno-allergic reactions that are observed in people and may serve as a model to test a restructured molecule.
-Levamisole will be synthesized then levamisole analogs will be attempted to modify the production of allergic metabolites.
+Levamisole was successfully synthesized in 2021, levamisole analogs were tested for reactivity in human cells (from a normal subject) and then selected to test for the production of allergic metabolites.